An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Introduction

 \section{Introduction}

-The deep learning revolution can be characterized as a revolution in \emph{inductive biases} for computer vision.
+For computer vision, the deep learning revolution can be characterized as a revolution in \emph{inductive biases}.
 Learning previously occurred on top of manually crafted features, such as those described in~\cite{Lowe2004,Dalal2005}, which encoded preconceived notions about useful patterns and structures for specific tasks.
 In contrast, biases in modern features are no longer predetermined but instead shaped by direct learning from data using predefined model architectures.
 This paradigm shift's dominance highlights the potential of reducing feature biases to create more versatile and capable systems that excel across a wide range of vision tasks.

 Beyond features, model architectures also possess inductive biases.
-Reducing these biases can facilitate greater unification not only across tasks but also across data modalities.
-The \emph{Transformer} architecture~\cite{Vaswani2017} serves as a great example.
-Initially developed to process natural languages, its effectiveness was subsequently demonstrated for images~\cite{Dosovitskiy2021}, point clouds~\cite{zhao2021point}, codes~\cite{chen2021evaluating}, and many other types of data.
-Notably, compared to its predecessor in vision -- ConvNet~\cite{LeCun1989,He2016}, Vision Transformer (ViT)~\cite{Dosovitskiy2021} carries much less image-specific inductive biases.
-Nonetheless, the initial advantage from such biases is quickly offset by more data (and models that have enough capacity to store patterns within the data), ultimately becoming restrictions preventing ConvNets from scaling further~\cite{Dosovitskiy2021}.
+Reducing these biases can potentially facilitate greater unification not only across tasks but also across data modalities.
+The \emph{Transformer} architecture~\citep{Vaswani2017} serves as a great example.
+Initially developed to process natural languages, its effectiveness was subsequently demonstrated for images~\citep{Dosovitskiy2021}, point clouds~\citep{zhao2021point}, codes~\citep{chen2021evaluating}, and many other types of data.
+Notably, compared to its predecessor in vision -- ConvNets~\citep{LeCun1989,He2016}, the Vision Transformer (ViT)~\citep{Dosovitskiy2021} carries much less image-specific inductive bias.
+Nonetheless, the initial advantage from such biases is quickly offset by more data (and models that have enough capacities to store patterns observed within the data), ultimately becoming \emph{restrictions} that prevent ConvNets from scaling further~\citep{Dosovitskiy2021}.